WWE Judgment Day (2007)

 The 2007 Judgment Day was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was the ninth Judgment Day and took place on May 20, 2007, at the Scottrade Center in St. Louis, Missouri.
-The event featured wrestlers from the promotion's Raw, SmackDown!, and ECW brand divisions.
-This was the first Judgment Day event since 2003 to feature multiple brands.
+It was the ninth Judgment Day and took place on May 20, 2007, at the Scottrade Center in St. Louis, Missouri, United States, held for wrestlers from the promotion's Raw, SmackDown!, and ECW brand divisions.
+This was the first Judgment Day since 2003 to feature multiple brands after WWE discontinued brand-exclusive PPVs following WrestleMania 23 the prior month, also making it the first Judgment Day to feature ECW, which was introduced as a third brand in May 2006.

 The main match on the Raw brand, which was the card's main event, was John Cena versus The Great Khali for the WWE Championship, which Cena won after forcing Khali to submit to the STFU.
 The featured match on the SmackDown! brand was Edge versus Batista for the World Heavyweight Championship, which Edge won via pinfall with a school boy pin.
 The primary match on the ECW brand was a handicap match for the ECW World Championship between Team McMahon (champion Vince McMahon, Shane McMahon, and Umaga) and Bobby Lashley.
-Lashley won the match by pinning Shane McMahon; however, he did not win the title since he did not pin the champion, Vince McMahon.
+Lashley won the match by pinning Shane; however, he did not win the title since he did not pin defending champion Vince.

 Production

 Background

-The event was held at the Scottrade Center in St. Louis, Missouri.
+The ninth Judgment Day was held at the Scottrade Center in St. Louis, Missouri.

-Judgment Day was first held by World Wrestling Entertainment (WWE) as the 25th In Your House pay-per-view (PPV) in October 1998.
-It then returned in May 2000 as its own event, establishing Judgment Day as the promotion's annual May PPV.
-The 2007 event was the ninth event in the Judgment Day chronology and was held on May 20 at the Scottrade Center in St. Louis, Missouri.
-While the previous three years' events exclusively featured wrestlers from the SmackDown! brand, the 2007 event featured wrestlers from the Raw, SmackDown!, and ECW brands, as following WrestleMania 23 in April, brand-exclusive pay-per-views were discontinued.
+Judgment Day was a professional wrestling pay-per-view (PPV) event first held by World Wrestling Entertainment (WWE) as the 25th In Your House PPV event in October 1998.
+Following the discontinuation of the In Your House series in February 1999, Judgment Day was reinstated in May 2000 as its own PPV event, establishing Judgment Day as the promotion's annual May PPV.
+The ninth event was held on May 20, 2007, at the Scottrade Center in St. Louis, Missouri.

+While the previous three years's events exclusively featured wrestlers from the SmackDown! brand, the 2007 event featured wrestlers from the Raw, SmackDown!, and ECW brands, as following WrestleMania 23 the prior month, brand-exclusive pay-per-views were discontinued.
+This in turn made it the first Judgment Day since 2003 to feature multiple brands as well as the first Judgment Day to feature ECW, which was introduced as a third brand in May 2006.